ravikp/GettingAndCleaningData_CourseProject/README.md

 Getting and Cleaning Data Course Project
 ========================================

+### Prerequisites
+* This program uses data.table for calculating tidy dataset
+* If the data.table is not installed then download the package by executing install.packages("data.table")

 ### How to run the program
 1. Checkout the code to a directory
 2. Open R studio